Materials-Consortia/OPTIMADE/optimade.md

 sequence of characters) of the latter MUST be used.

-* If a comparison is provided between only constants of incompatible types, e.g., `5 < "13"`, the implementation MUST respond with an error.
+* If a comparison is provided between only constants of incompatible types, e.g., `5 < "13"`, the implementation MUST respond with error `501 Not Implemented`.
 The same applies for comparisons of two properties of different type, e.g. `nelements > chemical_formula_hill`.

 * Given a timestamp property and a string token, the value of the latter